 Improving the Energy Efficiency of Your Exteriors Through Multiple Projects

 Another argument for replacing both windows and siding is that they can both affect your home’s energy profile.
 Windows, in particular, can allow conditioned air to escape through the frames and joints, while your siding acts as a last-ditch protective layer to ward off excess heat and chill.
 When you’re attempting to save energy, your efforts need to be a whole-home initiative.
-It doesn’t make sense to replace your windows with super-efficient Low-E glass if you have air and moisture penetrating your home through cracks in your siding.
+It doesn’t make sense to replace your windows with energy-efficient Low-E glass windows if you have air and moisture penetrating your home through cracks in your siding.

 A siding replacement also offers an opportunity to improve your home’s insulation.
 Rigid foam insulation and a housewrap installed behind vinyl siding can improve the R-value of your walls—in other words, it can make you less vulnerable to drafts and weather.
 That, along with better-performing windows, may significantly reduce your energy costs, particularly if you live in an area that sees intense winters.

 Prepping your home for better energy performance may mean making quite a few changes, but the savings on your energy bills can certainly make up for it over time.
 If you really want to know how to bump your home’s energy profile, you should call a professional energy auditor.
 They can evaluate various aspects of your home and give you advice on what to replace—and what issues are most pressing.
 After all, any home repair is an investment, and this way, you can make sure you’re getting the most for your money!